Myra-Security-GmbH/go-shell/README.md

 ```
 ./myra-shell
 ```
-Running myra-shell for the first time, it will ask for your Myra-API credentials.
+Running myra-shell for the first time, it will ask for your Myra API credentials.

 ## Status
-Currently not all myracloud api's or options can be accessed via myra-shell.
+Currently not all Myra API's or options can be accessed via myra-shell.

-Work in progress.